TETON-X/TETON-X/README.md

 - 👋 Hi, I’m @TETON-X
-- 👀 I’m interested in ... sleeping
+- 👀 I’m interested in  sleeping
-- 🌱 I’m currently learning ...
-Nothing
+- 🌱 I’m currently learning Nothing
-- 💞️ I’m looking to collaborate on ...14 th feb
+- 💞️ I’m looking to collaborate on 14 th feb
-- 📫 How to reach me ...Telegram @teton_123
+- 📫 How to reach me Telegram @teton_123

 <!---
 TETON-X/TETON-X is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.